Class Action Lawsuits

 Step 2: Certify the Class

 Class action lawsuits begin as “proposed” class actions.
-To officially gain class action status, the court must approve the case.
+To officially gain class action status, the court must approve or certify the case.
 Class actions are regulated by federal law, and a judge considers several factors when evaluating a proposed class action.
 One of these factors is whether the attorney or law firm has the necessary experience, skills, knowledge of the law, and resources to effectively represent the class.

 Step 3: Discovery

 Discovery is the investigatory phase of a lawsuit.
 During discovery, both parties collect evidence, request documents from each other, and may gather sworn testimony from individuals relevant to the investigation, including the lead plaintiff.